Vancouver Christmas Market is the largest winter event in Canada, with visitors attending from across the country and further abroad.

-In this guide, I share all the details you’ll need for planning your visit, including dates for 2023, opening times, location information and what to expect at the Christmas stalls.
+In this guide, I share all the details you’ll need for planning your visit, including confirmed dates for 2023, opening times, how to get tickets, and what to expect at the Christmas stalls.

 Although based on a traditional German Christmas market, Vancouver brings the event into the modern era with fun experiences you’ll find nowhere else.

 Here are some of the Christmas market events you can expect to find in 2023.

 - Alpen House – A winter wonderland where you can sit, drink and keep warm.

 - Gourmetstrasse – The place to go for Christmas food and drinks.